samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has five implementations of RadioGatún[32].
+This repo has six implementations of RadioGatún[32]:

+* Three C-language implementations
+* A PHP implementation
+* A Python implementation
+* A Node-compatible Javascript implementation

 # Compile